AkshatOP/Poketwo-Autocatcher/README.md

 ##### <b>TOKEN</b>:
 Paste in your discord account's user token.
 You can find instructions on this [here](https://www.youtube.com/watch?v=3W9tAEsK7RM)
+*CAUTION*
+If you are using repl.it and don't want your token to be leaked.
+Follow this [tutorial](https://www.youtube.com/watch?v=BKlv__1OoGc) to secure your token and apply that fix in line 130 of index.js.

 ##### <b>spamChannelID</b>:
 This will allow the bot to use your preferred channel to spam as well as catch Pokétwo spawns.
 Make sure you paste this carefully, as If you set it to the wrong channel it will spam and catch there.